Option10/Text-Mining-with-R/README.md

 ## How to run the app

+The easy way : Make sure a QR code reader is installed on your Smartphone and take a picture of the QR code in the "web_app" folder !

+Or :
 - Make sure you have R installed
 - The first line of the Source/main.R and the GUI/app.R is to set the working directory (path to Text_mining_project)
 - TIP: to get the path to the current working directory, type getwd() in your console